pnp/generator-teams/docs/docs/about/telemetry.md

 # Telemetry

-The `generator-teams` package and the build packages (`yoteams-build-core` and `yoteams-deploy`) includes a telemetry feature that collectes usage data and exception information when the generator or build package tasks crashes.
-It's important that the `generator-teams` team understands how the generator and the build packages are uses so they can be improved.
+The `generator-teams` package and the build packages (`yoteams-build-core` and `yoteams-deploy`) includes a telemetry feature that collects usage data and exception information when the generator or build package tasks crashes.
+It's important that the `generator-teams` team understands how the generator and the build packages are used so they can be improved.

 ## Scope

 `generator-teams` *is collecting* telemetry about what configuration is used when scaffolding a new project.

-The build packages *is collecting* telemetry about what tasks is being used when building or debugging a project.
+The build packages *is collecting* telemetry about what tasks are being used when building or debugging a project.

-Telemetry *isn't* collected from using the generated project or when the genereated project is running.
+Telemetry *isn't* collected from using the generated project or when the generated project is running.

 ## How to opt out